 Understanding a multi-offer process

-A multi-offer process happens when more than one buyer makes an offer on a property.
+A multi-offer process happens when more than one buyer makes a written offer on a property.

 Summary of important things to know

 It can only be described as a multi-offer when there is more than one offer in writing.
 An agent can’t say you are in a multi-offer process if there are no other current offers – aside from your own – in writing.